merks/p2repo-sbom/docs/overview.md

 **and** the generator can confirm that the local artifact is indeed byte-for-byte identical to the artifact on Maven Central, a `maven` type PURL is associated with the component.
-Otherwise a `p2` type PURL is associated with the component where a bundle unit's classifier is `osg.bundle`, a feature unit's classifier is `org.eclipse.update.feature`, a binary unit's classifier is  `binary`, and a metadata unit's classifier is `metadata`.
+Otherwise a `p2` type PURL is associated with the component where a bundle unit's classifier is `osgi.bundle`, a feature unit's classifier is `org.eclipse.update.feature`, a binary unit's classifier is  `binary`, and a metadata unit's classifier is `metadata`.